PyconUK/2017.pyconuk.org/sessions/talk/a-brief-history-of-markup-languages.md

 ---
 There's a long history to text markup languages, and I don't think most people know much of it.

-I hope to touch (briefly) on: linotype, nroff/troff, SGML, HTML, Docbook, TeX and LaTeX, setext, reStructuredText, markdown and asciidoctor.
+I hope to touch (briefly) on at least nroff/troff, SGML, HTML, Docbook, TeX and LaTeX, setext, reStructuredText, markdown and AsciiDoctor.

 I shall probably curse briefly about wiki markups.

+The slides, and extended notes, will be available at https://github.com/tibs/markup-history